software-students-fall2024/software-engineering-fall-2024-4-containers-containerized-app-exercise/README.md

 1. **Build the Docker Image**

-   Navigate to the root directory and run the following command to build the Docker image:
+   Navigate to the root directory and run the following command to build the Docker image and run:

    ```bash
     docker-compose up --build